MitzaaA14/STEALTH-UNIT-X1/README.md

-# Final Project: Disc-Delivery Ecosystem (Rover + Scoring Gate + Multi-Interface Control)
+# Final Project: Disc-Delivery Ecosystem

 This repository contains the Final Project created for the **Introduction to Robotics** course during the 2025-2026 academic year at the Faculty of Mathematics and Informatics, University of Bucharest, Computer Science domain.